san00/100-days-of-code/log.md

 **Today's Progress**: Started working on the Twitchtv project -FCC

 **Thoughts** Was stuck on my calculator project and getting demotivated after a few days with no prgress, decided to keep going and started working on the Twitch tv project.
-Created basic page.
+Created basic page with html/css

 **Link(s) to work**
 https://github.com/san00/Twitchtv